 Use Turbo Installation Diagram

-You need to have a turbo installation diagram before installing a new turbo system.
+It would help if you had a turbo installation diagram before installing a new turbo system.
 There are manuals of the car company or the turbo system that works on different engines.
-You can also find those over internet.
+You can also find those over the internet.

-You need to have this to avoid any mismatching and this creating problems in the installation process.
+It would help if you had this to avoid any mismatching and this creating problem in the installation process.
 Here is a diagram you can look at.

 Proper Handling of an Aftermarket Turbocharger

 Now, buy an appropriate turbo for your car engine.
-Because if you install an incorrect turbo, and it will damage the turbo as well as the engine too.
+Because if you install an incorrect turbo, it will damage the turbo and the engine.

 You should handle the turbo carefully because some turbo system is quite heavy with turbo lags.
-Just take out the turbo from the box and lift it by your hand.
-Do not grab it by the actuator rods, connecting rod or hoses; otherwise, it may get damaged.
+Just take the turbo from the box and lift it by your hand.
+Do not grab it by the actuator rods, connecting rod, or hoses; otherwise, it maTurbo has some electronic connectors.
+It gets damaged.

 Preparing for Installation